The 9 Domains That Determine Whether You Get Support — and How to Demonstrate Need in Each One

 Real challenges that care professionals face every day

-Needs often span multiple domains.
-A mobility issue might affect daily life control, housing suitability, social relationships, and work participation.
-Assessors document all impacts.
+A mobility issue doesn't just affect physical health.
+It affects daily life control, housing suitability, social relationships, community access, work participation.
+Assessors should document ALL domain impacts.
+If yours didn't, the assessment was incomplete.

 Traditional Documentation vs CareVoice